Primary Reading

 • Reading comprehension - understanding the meaning of a written text

-• Listening comprehension/Phonemic awareness - being able to identify phonemes
+• Listening comprehension/phonemic awareness - being able to identify phonemes

 • Vocabulary - words that children recognise and understand